Bill Cosby's Day Of Reckoning Comes In Sex Assault Case

 In the years since Constand first went to police in 2005, more than 60 women have accused Cosby of sexual misconduct, though none of those claims have led to criminal charges.

-Cosby is the first celebrity of the #MeToo era to go on trial, and the first to be convicted.
+Cosby became the first celebrity of the #MeToo era to be convicted.

-It’s a reckoning that accusers and prosecutors say has been decades in the making.
+Tuesday’s sentencing was a reckoning accusers and prosecutors said was decades in the making.

-The hearing is set to conclude Tuesday after testimony from a defense psychologist who believes Cosby is no longer a danger, given his age, and should not be branded a “sexually violent predator.”
+The hearing was set to conclude Tuesday after testimony from a defense psychologist who says Cosby is no longer a danger, given his age, and should not be branded a “sexually violent predator.”

 Defense lawyer Joseph Green Jr. urged the judge ignore the protests and activism surrounding the case, and send Cosby home on house arrest.

-“The suggestion that Mr. Cosby is dangerous is not supported by anything other than the frenzy,” Green said, as demonstrators gathered outside the suburban Philadelphia courthouse.
+“The suggestion that Mr. Cosby is dangerous is not supported by anything other than the frenzy,” Green said as demonstrators gathered outside the courthouse.

 Being labeled a sexually violent predator would make him subject to mandatory lifetime counseling and community notification of his whereabouts.